AndersDeath/diary2/000-current.md

 # 25 October - Wednesday - Yerevan - 391 day of immigration

 This day was nice.
 We found apartments.
 It will be quite expensive 1500 euros per months.
 It's really crazy.
 From other side I didn't do anything significant today.
 I fixed some issues for DR SMILE and added some new features in holy theory.
 Additionally I updated my graphql clark setup which is also cool.
 We are going to have a dinner now.
 We will go to SAS.
-It's not so close place to us but I will
+It's not so close place to us but I will be happy to walk a bit.